lukelbd/vim-succinct/README.md

 # TeX tools
-This is a collection of custom tools and plugin enhancements for working with LaTeX files in vim, reproducing most of [vimtex](https://github.com/lervag/vimtex)'s features but with a different flavor.
+This is a collection of custom tools and plugin enhancements for working with LaTeX files in vim, reproducing most of [vimtex](https://github.com/lervag/vimtex)'s features but with a different, minimal flavor.

 * Includes a simplified [latexmk](latexmk) shell script compared to the popular [PERL script of the same name](https://mg.readthedocs.io/latexmk.html).